 “ 440.04 HMA Surface Removal for Subsequent Resurfacing.
 The existing HMA surface shall be removed to the depth specified on the plans with a self-propelled milling machine.
 The removal depth may be varied slightly at the discretion of the Engineer to satisfy the smoothness requirements of the finished pavement.
 The temperature at which the work is performed, the nature and condition of the equipment, and the manner of performing the work shall be such that the milled surface is not torn, gouged, shoved or otherwise damaged by the milling operation.
 Sufficient cutting passes shall be made so that all irregularities or high spots are eliminated to the satisfaction of the Engineer.
 When tested with a 16 ft (5 m) straightedge, the milled surface shall have no surface variations in excess of 3/16 in.
 (5 mm).”

+General Equipment

+Revise Article 1101.04 of the Standard Specifications to read:

+“ 1101.04 Pavement Surface Grinding Equipment.
+The pavement surface grinding device shall have a minimum effective head width of 3 ft (0.9 m).

+(a) Diamond Saw Blade Machine.
+The machine shall be self-propelled with multiple diamond saw blades.

+(b) Profile Milling Machine.
+The profile milling machine shall be a drum device with carbide or diamond teeth with spacing of 0.315 in.
+(8 mm) or less and maintain proper forward speed for surface texture according to the manufacturer’s specifications.”

 80435